 OBJECTIVE Dyspnea is a major complaint of both chronic obstructive pulmonary disease (COPD) and heart failure with preserved ejection fraction (HFpEF).
-It often remains underdiagnosed in COPD when only echocardiography at rest is applied.
-The aim of the study was to evaluate the predictive value of cardio-pulmonary and echocardiographic parameters at rest for the diagnosis of HFpEF in non-severe COPD patients, who complain of exertional dyspnea and are free of overt cardiovascular diseases.
+It often remains underdiagnosed in COPD patients when only echocardiography at rest is performed.
+The aim of this study was to evaluate the predictive value of cardiopulmonary and echocardiographic parameters at rest for the diagnosis of HFpEF in non-severe COPD patients who complain of exertional dyspnea and have no overt cardiovascular disease.

-METHODS 104 COPD patients underwent echocardiography before cardio-pulmonary exercise testing (CPET) and 1-2 minutes after peak exercise.
-Patients were divided into two groups based on peak E/e: patients with masked HFpEF - stress left ventricular diastolic dysfunction (LVDD; E/e > 15) and patients without masked HFpEF (without stress-LVDD).
-CPET and echocardiographic parameters at rest were measured and their predictive value for stress E/e was analysed.
+METHODS A total of 104 COPD patients underwent echocardiography before cardiopulmonary exercise testing (CPET) and 12 minutes after peak exercise.
+The patients were divided into 2 groups based on peak E/e measurements: patients with masked HFpEF-stress and left ventricular diastolic dysfunction (LVDD; E/e>15), and patients without masked HFpEF (without stress LVDD).
+CPET and echocardiographic parameters at rest were measured and the predictive value for stress E/e was analyzed.

-RESULTS Stress LVDD occurred in 67/104 patients (64%).
-These patients achieved lower work load, lower VO2 consumption, lower minute ventilation and higher VE/VCO2 slope in comparison to patients without stress LVDD.
-None of the CPET correlated to stress E/e.
-The best independent predictors for stress LVDD were right atrium volume index (RAVI), right ventricular (RV) parasternal diameter and RV E/A >0.75.
-The combination of these echocardiographic parameters predicted HFpEF with the accuracy of 91.2%.
+RESULTS Stress LVDD occurred in 67 of 104 patients (64%).
+These patients achieved a lower work load, lower VO2 consumption, lower minute ventilation, and higher VE/VCO2 slope in comparison with patients without stress LVDD.
+None of the CPET values correlated with stress E/e.
+The best independent predictors for stress LVDD were right atrium volume index (RAVI), right ventricle (RV) parasternal diameter, and RV E/A >0.75.
+The combination of these echocardiographic parameters predicted HFpEF with an accuracy of 91.2%.

-CONCLUSION There is a high prevalence of stress LVDD in non-severe COPD patients with exertional dyspnea, free of overt cardiovascular diseases.
-RAVI, RV parasternal diameter and RV E/A >0.75 were the only independent predictors of stress LVDD.
+CONCLUSION There is a high prevalence of stress LVDD in non-severe COPD patients with exertional dyspnea who remain free of overt cardiovascular disease.
+RAVI, RV parasternal diameter, and RV E/A >0.75 were the only independent predictors of stress LVDD.

 How to cite this article